Lion: Hunting and games

 Lion hunting has occurred since ancient times and was often a royal tradition, intended to demonstrate the power of the king over nature.
 Such hunts took place in a reserved area in front of an audience.
 The monarch was accompanied by his men and controls were put in place to increase their safety and ease of killing.
 The earliest surviving record of lion hunting is an ancient Egyptian inscription dated circa 1380 BC that mentions Pharaoh Amenhotep III killing 102 lions in ten years "with his own arrows".
-The Assyrian emperor Ashurbanipal had one of his lion hunts depicted on a sequence of palace reliefs c.
+The Assyrian emperor Ashurbanipal had one of his lion hunts depicted on a sequence of Assyrian palace reliefs c.
 640 BC, known as the Lion Hunt of Ashurbanipal.
 Lions were also hunted during the Mughal Empire, where Emperor Jahangir is said to have excelled at it.
 In Ancient Rome, lions were kept by emperors for hunts, gladiator fights and executions.

 The Maasai people have traditionally viewed the killing of lions as a rite of passage.
 Historically, lions were hunted by individuals, however, due to reduced lion populations, elders discourage solo lion hunts.
 During the European colonisation of Africa in the 19th century, the hunting of lions was encouraged because they were considered pests and lion skins were sold for £1 each.
 The widely reproduced imagery of the heroic hunter chasing lions would dominate a large part of the century.
 Trophy hunting of lions in recent years has been met with controversy, notably with the killing of Cecil the lion in mid-2015.